 - Able to complete four lengths of freestyle swimming non-stop

 But what’s next?
 If you’re like many families, swim lessons are much more than mastering swim basics for water safety.
 Many families are looking for a recreational after-school activity that provides cardiovascular exercise, promotes team building and builds endurance.

 At Goldfish, we have just the thing; we call it the Rec Swim Team.

 Rec Swim Team is perfect for swimmers that are proficient at the Pro level, but are interested in either pursuing swimming competitively, or enjoy swimming as an alternative to other, more commonplace after-school activities like soccer or hockey.

 Aside from the obvious benefits of continued exposure and experience with the water, Rec Swim Team is often appealing to parents because of its low time commitment.
 And, Rec Swim Team is attractive to students because you start swimming the whole length of the swimming pool!
 Rec Swim Team operates similarly to the weekly swim lessons you are familiar with.
 However, Rec Swim Team has the added benefit that practices last for an hour instead of a half hour, and at the same cost!

 Rec Swim Team Practices

 Rec Swim Team is a good alternative to club swim teams for the intermediate swimmer.
 First off, there are no tryouts.
-And, aside from the lower time commitment (lessons are once weekly and meets are typically once quarterly), Rec Swim Team has a hands-on teaching style uncharacteristic of the conventional swim club.
+And, aside from the lower time commitment (lessons are once weekly and meets are typically once quarterly), Rec Swim Team has a hands-on teaching style uncharacteristic of the conventional swim club near you.
 Our instructors are physically in the water with swimmers, manually assisting them with stroke technique and always sharing encouraging words.
 A stroke calendar and a curriculum workbook guide lessons.
 The head coach sets the pace, distances and reps for each workout depending on the children’s abilities.
 Did we mention that the student-to-teacher ratio is 7-to-1?!

 Following each lesson, there are five minutes set aside for games for the children to participate in while the head coach meets with the children’s parents to update them on the lessons of the day, if there were any difficulties and to respond to any questions or concerns.